Frequently asked questions about professional development programs

 Yes, all of our programs offer CEUs.
 Many are approved for specific professional continuing education requirements, such as the Wisconsin Department of Public Instruction equivalency clock hours.

 It is a national unit of measure of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.
 One CEU equals 10 hours of participation in qualified continuing education offerings.
-A 5 or 6 hour, 1-day program equals 0.5 or 0.6 CEUs.
+A five or six hour, one-day program equals .5 or .6 CEU.

 Most of our programs offer Continuing Education Units (CEU) that are recognized for professional continuing education, not for completion of a specific degree such as a Bachelors or Masters degree.
 In addition, the University of Wisconsin, Department of Professional Development and Applied Studies is approved as a provider for social work continuing education by the Association for Social Work Boards (ASWB) www.aasswb.org (1-800-225-6880) through the Approved Continuing Education (ACE) program.

 Our department is approved by the Association of Social Work Boards as a provider of continuing education for social workers.
-We have many 1 and 2-day programs, several online programs, and conferences that will help you meet your required continuing education hours.
+We have many one and two day programs, several online programs and conferences that will help you meet your required continuing education hours.

 Occasionally, programs have scholarships available to help with registration fees.
 For other programs, special arrangements can be made to help participants or organizations unable to afford the entire fee.
 Contact the listed coordinator to learn about availability of financial assistance with registration fees.